Interoperable QR Code

 Through Interoperable QR Codes:

-1. Countries can facilitate seamless payments such as P2P, P2B, P2M and various other entities
+1. Countries can facilitate seamless payments such as P2P, P2B, P2M, and various other entities.

 2. Merchants can automate the reconciliation of orders and payments, as well as generate receipts and notifications by integrating with existing accounting platforms.